 Emerging Professional Sponsorship Program

-APT DC is pleased to announce its annual Emerging Professional Sponsorship Program, a tradition since 1999.
-This year the program will provide a stipend for three active APT DC members who are recent graduates to attend either the annual APTI conference or IPTN workshop.
-As part of it its mission, APT DC supports emerging professionals that specialize in historic preservation or one of its affiliated fields - architecture, architectural or materials conservation, architectural history/research, construction, construction management, engineering, interiors, landscape architecture, or planning.
+APT DC is pleased to sponsor the annual Emerging Professional Sponsorship Program, a tradition since 1999.
+The program provides stipends for active APT DC members who are recent graduates to attend either the annual APTI conference or IPTN workshop.
+As part of its mission, APT DC supports emerging professionals that specialize in historic preservation or one of its affiliated fields - architecture, architectural or materials conservation, architectural history/research, construction, construction management, engineering, interiors, landscape architecture, or planning.

 The successful applicant(s) will be expected to provide within 30 days of event an illustrated article (approximately 500 words and 3 captioned images) discussing the applicants impressions of the event for use by APT DC in the Chapter Newsletter, or other venue, see Statement of Commitment on Application Form.